Regular Savings Plan

 Bonuses are calculated at the appropriate rate based on the ‘sum assured’ (your guaranteed final amount), not the amount of premium paid.
 On maturity you will receive the sum assured plus bonuses added during the life of the policy.

-The Society also tries to ‘smooth’ returns over the life of the policy by retaining some of the investment return in good years to maintain bonus rates in poorer years.
+The Society also tries to ‘smooth’ returns over the life of the policy by retaining some of the investment return in good years to maintain bonus rates in less positive years.
 However, to ensure you receive your fair share of returns on your policy over its lifetime, an additional terminal (final) bonus may be paid on maturity.
 Payment of this type of bonus depends entirely on investment performance and the rate at which annual bonuses have been added.
 It is not guaranteed and, if paid, the rate may vary from year to year.

 In the event of death before the end of the term, the Society will refund all premiums paid plus interest up to the date of death.
 Interest is calculated using the Bank of England base rates that have applied during the term of the policy + 1%, though this could be changed in the future by the Society.
 Notice of any change will be given.